williamhansen03/bin2022/fonts/Roboto_Slab/README.txt

 License
 -------
-Please read the full license text (OFL.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.
+Please read the full license text (LICENSE.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.

 You can use them freely in your products & projects - print or digital,